 At ChurchTrac, we've taken a "Security First" approach that prioritizes protecting your account and data.
 We do everything we can to ensure your data remains safe and is not compromised.
-However, there are some security responsibilities that fall to you, the ChurchTrac Admins and Users.
+However, there are some security responsibilities that fall to you, the ChurchTrac Admins, and Users.
 The following is our list of recommendations to help you secure your account and keep your data safe.

 Scammers will go to great lengths to gain access to your Church Connect online directory or online giving portal.
 They will even pretend to be a member of your church or community.
 We recommend that you do not approve or match a registrant unless you (or another leader) have met or personally know the individual.